shimondoodkin/node-inflow/README.md

 calls each step functions one after an other.

 also available inside the called function:

     this.args //arguments of previusly called next function

 (advanced staff:) you may push a next step into the end of steps array:

     this.steps.push(some_function);
     this.steps.push([some_function,[arg1,arg2]]); // with arguments

 ###function parallel(shared,steps,callback[,debug])

 calls all the steps functions and when all done it calls the callback function.

     process.nextTick(function (){ afunction.call(thisobject,arguments_if_any);});

 also available inside the callback function:

     this.results // array of all next arguments

+calls all the steps functions and when all done it calls the callback function.

+    process.nextTick(function (){ afunction.call(thisobject,arguments_if_any);});

+also available inside the callback function:

+    this.results // array of all next arguments

 ###function each(shared,items,each_function,callback [,debug])

 each_function: (as in Array.forEach callback)

   inflow.each(
   shared,
   items,
   function (value,key,array){;this();},
   callback
   [,debug]);

 example:

   app.inflow.each(shared,[
    {phone:'111111111234',name:'Simon'},
    {phone:'222222221234',name:'Avi'}